ASNA/SunFarm/docs/logo-branding.md

   * Company name ("sunfarm")
   * Company Motto ("always fresh")

-The image we use is names "sun-farm", it is a *raster* **png** format image, designed with transparency:
+The image we use is named "sun-farm", it is a *raster* **png** format image, designed with transparency:

 ![Logo image](/images/logo.png)